MrEddX/docs.chatrix.one/docs/faq.en.md

 ## How do I know if I'm using  **OMEMO**?

-If messages in **Conversations** are accompanied by a *"checked shield"* indicator :material-shield-check: this is a sure sign that you are using **OMEMO**.
+If messages in **Conversations** are accompanied by *"shield with a checkmark"* indicator :material-shield-check: this is a sure sign that you are using **OMEMO**.
 In **Gajim**, check for a green colored *"shield"* symbol :material-shield: next to the date and time of the messages.
 It will be fully colored when you have trusted the device.
 In case you have not added the device to the list of trusted devices, the "shield" symbol will be half colored green.
 The situation is similar for all other applications.

 !!! warning "Caution"